 DISABILITY INSURANCE TO COVER A PREGNANCY

-Pregnant woman in a fieldEvery mother-to-be dreams of what the future will hold with your new bundle of joy.
-You want to do everything you can to assure it will be the best possible future.
-While no one plans to have a complicated or difficult pregnancy and or delivery, it happens and you want to be prepared.
-New long-term disability claims resulting from pregnancy and childbirth represent about 10% of new claims for women.1
+Pregnant woman in a fieldEvery mother-to-be dreams of the future with your new bundle of joy.
+You want to do everything you can to ensure it will be the best possible future.
+While no one plans to have a complicated pregnancy and or delivery, it happens, and you want to be prepared.
+New short-term disability claims resulting from pregnancy and childbirth represent about 22% of new claims for women.1

 Planning ahead financially can help to lead to stress-free maternity leave with your new baby, but what if you;